Phantasmagoria (video game): Casting

 Twenty-five professional actors were cast in Phantasmagoria.
 Roberta Williams watched the audition tapes of all the roles, and was involved with Mark Seibert in picking the actors.
-The only actor that Siebert chose without Williams' input was Victoria Morsell as the protagonist, Adrienne Delaney.
+The only actor that Seibert chose without Williams' input was Victoria Morsell as the protagonist, Adrienne Delaney.
 Williams had watched other audition tapes for the part and was not happy with any of the choices.
 While she was on vacation, Seibert watched Morsell's audition and immediately selected her for the part.
 Williams was initially concerned that she was not involved in the decision, but later came to agree that Morsell was the correct choice.
 Morsell mostly had television experience, but had also previously worked in film and theater roles.
 She had to work 10 to 12 hours a day, six days a week, for three months to capture all her character's actions and movements.
 David Homb portrayed Adrienne's husband, Don Gordon.
 Morsell and Homb started dating in real life after filming.
 Robert Miano was cast as the villain Zoltan "Carno" Carnovasch.
 He had previously appeared in several films by Phantasmagoria director Peter Maris.

 The comic relief roles of Harriet and Cyrus were played by V. Joy Lee and Steven W. Bailey, respectively.
 Lee had mostly done theater work in the Atlanta and Seattle areas, along with appearing in some industrial films and an episode of Northern Exposure.
 Bailey had been an actor in Seattle for about three years, doing mostly stage work, as well as some commercials, television episodes, independent films, and industrial films for the United States Navy.
 Malcolm was portrayed by veteran actor Douglas Seale.
 Stella Stevens played the antiques store owner Lou Ann, Geoff Pryser played Bob the realtor, and Carl Neimic played phone technician Mike.
 Traci Clauson portrayed Marie, Carno's fifth and final wife.